hintran0208/eprompt-be/DEPLOYMENT.md

 # Run migrations after deployment
 heroku run alembic upgrade head --app your-app-name
 ```
-TODO Replace with an other Nodejs migration library
+TODO Replace with an other Nodejs migration library if needed
 -->

 ## Deployment Process

 The GitHub Actions workflow will automatically:

-1. **Test**: Run tests with PostgreSQL in a containerized environment
+1. **Test**: Run tests with MongoDB in a containerized environment
 2. **Deploy**: Deploy to Heroku when code is pushed to the `main` branch
 3. **Health Check**: Verify the application is running correctly